-- Preview Email Newsletter

 * The new study, led by UCLA researchers, found that a simple change in the shape of zinc oxide particles could address this drawback.

-* Instead of producing a stark white or gray cast, they appeared warmer and clos more PR
+* Instead of producing a stark white or gray cast, they appeared warmer and closer to natural skin tones in laboratory tests and c more PR

 Nebraska in the national news: January 2026 (10)